dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/howto-author-workflow.md

 - Use debuggers and examine local variables
 - Write unit tests for your workflows, just like any other part of your application logic

 The Dapr sidecar doesn’t load any workflow definitions.
-Rather, the sidecar simply drives the execution of the workflows, leaving all other details to the application layer.
+Rather, the sidecar simply drives the execution of the workflows, leaving all the workflow activities to be part of the application.

 ## Write the workflow activities